 And it’s December!
 There’s rotten weather and damp patches in the hallway and the sure and certain knowledge that half my clients won’t pay their bills before they disappear for Christmas.

-When We Don’t Feel Festive
+Why We Don’t Feel Festive

 I suspect a lot of people have similar feelings, sometimes.